Representation stability in the (co)homology of vertical configuration spaces: Irreducible representations of wreath products

 \subsection{The branching rule for $G\wr S_n$}

-Fix a finite group $G$.
+Let $G$ be a finite group and $\mathbb{K}$ be a splitting field of $G$ of characteristic zero.
 From the construction of the irreducible representations of $G\wr S_n$ and the Littlewood--Richardson rule for the symmetric groups, we can describe the structure of certain induced representations of wreath products.
 See, for example, Stein \cite[Theorem 4.5]{littlewood-richardson}, or Ingram--Jing--Stitzinger \cite[Theorem 4.3]{IJS-Wreath}.